 Each ASO has a unique contribution the performing arts landscape – we all lend support in different ways.
 For the most part, we try to stay connected so we don’t reinvent the wheel.
 You may even find us partnering on projects that support multiple performing arts communities!

 Here are a few of the major ASOs working in Ontario & Nationwide:

 Network that supports multidisciplinary presenters in Ontario.

 Ontario Presents is a province-wide network of organizations that participate in touring and presenting the performing arts.
 Most of our members are presenters, both professional and volunteer (though we do have artists and industry members).
 OP provides programs and services that support specific aspects of the performing arts.
 Examples include building an audience for contemporary dance, or increasing performances for children in Northern Ontario.
 As a network, OP provides ways for presenters to communicate and work together; the most significant example of this is the block booking program.

 The Canadian Arts Presenting Association/l’Association canadienne des organismes artistiques (CAPACOA) is a nationwide network of presenting organizations.
 CAPACOA produces an annual conference, conducts research and reports on the industry, and work with other organizations to deliver programs in each region.Network that supports presenters across thecountry.

 Industry Event: CAPACOA Conference

 A national showcase event offering opportunities for networking, peer meetings, informative sessions, and performing arts showcases.
-As a longer (5 day) and national event, the CAPACOA conference tends to have more of a focus on peer meetings, sector trends, and professional development, as opposed to regional events like Ontario Contact that focus primarily (though not exclusively) on showcases.
+As a longer (5 day) and national event, the CAPACOA conference tends to have more of a focus on peer meetings, sector trends, and professional development, as opposed to regional events like Contact East that focus primarily (though not exclusively) on showcases.